KelvinWallet/kelvinjs-sdk/README.md

 - Python 3
     - We need Python because some dependencies in this project require building binary with Python scripts unfortunately.
-    - Run `python3 --version` to check if you have Python 3 installed
 - (optional) Git
     - Run `git --version` to check if you have Git installed